--Sun's rays fall vertically to the North of the Equator during certain months due to the tilt of the Earth's axis.

--The pressure belts also shift slightly northwards in accordance with this.
+- -Sun's rays fall vertically to the North of the Equator during certain months due to the tilt of the Earth's axis. - -The pressure belts also shift slightly northwards in accordance with this. - -The south east trade winds also cross the equator and moves towards the north as the Inter Tropical Convergence the Coriolis Effect.

--The south east trade winds also cross the equator and moves towards the north as the Inter Tropical Convergence Zone (ITCZ) moves northwards during the summer in the northern hemisphere.
+Zone (ITCZ) moves northwards during the summer in the northern hemisphere.

--As the trade winds cross the Equator they get eflected and are transformed into south west monsoon winds due to the Coriolis Effect.
+-As the trade winds cross the Equator they get deflected and are transformed into south west monsoon winds due to contributes to the formation of the South west monsoon winds.

--The low pressure formed over the land due to the intense day temperature attracts these sea winds and further contributes to the formation of the South west monsoon winds.
+-The low pressure formed over the land due to the intense day temperature attracts these sea winds and further